Dental Crowns Plano

 Will a dental crown look natural?

-A crown covers the entire surface of a tooth above the gum line.
+A crown covers the entire surface of a tooth above the gumline.
 When envisioning the restoration, you may picture a silver cap covering a tooth.
 Although crowns were typically made of metal, modern restorations are made of porcelain to look like real teeth.
 Your dentist will craft your crown to match the appearance of your real teeth to blend in seamlessly.
 No one will be able to tell it’s not a natural part of your smile.

 How long will my crown last?

 While modern crowns are metal-free, they are equally durable.
 The average lifespan of a crown is about 10 years; however, it’s not unusual for them to last for decades with the proper maintenance.
-You can ensure your crown lasts for years by brushing, flossing, and using a daily mouthrinse.
-Your dentist will recommend avoiding hard, sticky, or chewing foods.
+You can ensure your crown lasts for years by brushing, flossing, and using a daily mouth rinse.
+Your dentist will recommend avoiding hard, sticky, or chewy foods.
 It’s also important to protect your crown from damage by not using your teeth as tools and keeping inedible objects out of your mouth.
 Don’t forget to visit your dentist at least twice a year for a cleaning and checkup.

 How much does a dental crown cost?

-There’s not a flat fee for a dental crown because multiple factors affect their cost, such as preparatory treatments, the size of your tooth, and the materials used.
+There’s no flat fee for a dental crown because multiple factors affect their cost, such as preparatory treatments, the size of your tooth, and the materials used.
 After examining your mouth and designing a customized treatment, we’ll provide you with an estimate and explain the fees associated with your plan.
 We strive to keep the procedure within everyone’s budget, which is why we accept various payment methods, like third-party financing.
 You can pay for your restoration in monthly installments based on your credit approval.

 Can I use my dental insurance to pay for my crown?